AePS Transaction Reversal and Refund Process: What to Do When Money Is Deducted

 Common AePS Transaction Types

-• Cash Withdrawal: You can withdraw cash from your Aadhaar-linked bank account.
+• Cash Withdrawal: Users can withdraw cash from their Aadhaar-linked bank account.
 This is one of the most frequently used services, providing essential liquidity in remote areas.

-• Balance Enquiry: You can check the current balance in your bank account.
-This helps you keep track of your funds without needing to visit a bank branch or ATM.
+• Balance Enquiry: Users can check the current balance in their bank account.
+This helps users monitor their funds without needing to visit a bank branch or ATM.

-• Mini Statement: You can get a brief of your last few transactions.
-This provides a quick overview of your account activity.
+• Mini Statement: Users can obtain a brief statement of their last few transactions.
+This provides a quick overview of account activity.

-• Aadhaar to Aadhaar Fund Transfer: You can transfer money from your Aadhaar-linked account to another person’s Aadhaar-linked account.
+• Aadhaar to Aadhaar Fund Transfer: Users can transfer money from their Aadhaar-linked account to another person’s Aadhaar-linked account.
 This facilitates easy domestic remittances.

 What Happens When Your Money Is Deducted?